octoml/octocloud-templates/README.md

 Now we can package the server by defining a Dockerfile(flan-t5-small/Dockerfile).

 Along with installing the dependencies, the Dockerfile also [downloads the model](flan-t5-small/model.py) into the image at build time.
-Because the model isn't too big, we can cache it in the Docker image for faster startup without impacting the image size too much.
+Because the model isn't too big, we can cache the model in the Docker image for faster startup without impacting the image size too much.
 If your model is larger, you may want to pull it on container start instead of caching it in the Docker image.
 This may affect your container startup time, but keeps the image itself slim.